 All totaled, Alexander has coached and/or signed 63 pitchers and 54 position players that have been selected in the MLB draft, including eight in the 1st Round.
 He presently has 10 players still playing some form of professional baseball and eleven have reached the Major Leagues.
 MLB Players

 Alexander's recruiting placed two teams in the NJCAA World Series (2001, 2003) while at Spartanburg Methodist and had two nationally recognized recruiting classes at Elon by Collegiate Baseball.
 His Phoenix also won the 2006 Southern Conference regular season championship and received an at-large bid into an NCAA Regional.

 Alexander began as an associate scout with the Los Angeles Dodgers in 2005-present under Hall of Famer Lon Joyce.
 He is presently an associate scout with the Atlanta Braves and area supervisor Billy Best.

 Presiding over Diamond Prospects for the 15th year, Alexander is proud to include that the DP resume now boasts of having all but one out of 67 high school draftees from the Classes of 2007-2019 as alumni of previous events.
 Overall, 178 event alumni have been drafted...
 To view alumni, click here.

-Starting in 2010, Alexander became a nationally accredited voter for ESPN's Gatorade Athlete of the Year which is celebrated at the ESPY's, this honor came after three seasons of voting on our state's baseball winnner.
+Starting in 2010, Alexander became a nationally accredited voter for ESPN's Gatorade Athlete of the Year which is celebrated at the ESPY's, this honor came after three seasons of selecting our state's baseball winner.

 Alexander played baseball at Spartanburg Methodist College and the College of Charleston where he set each school’s single-season and career win records as a right-handed pitcher.
 While each feat has fallen by the wayside recently, he still holds the CofC mark for most innings thrown in one game (10).
 He also continues to lay claim as being a two-time All-Star and throwing a record 87.1 innings as a member of the Cohocton Red Wings in the New York Collegiate League, still an NCAA summer record.